 - Place the cream in a mixing bowl.
 Add the sugar and vanilla.

 - Using a whisk attachment, whip the cream until light and fluffy.

 - Spread on top of the trifle before serving.
 (Whipped cream should be made as close to serving time as possible.)

+The coconut milk needs to be very cold.
+Put the cans in the coldest part of your refrigerator overnight before trying to whip the cream.
 This can be kept in the refrigerator overnight, but the cake is best if it is served the same day.